cpburnz/python-amazon-mws/README.md

 # python-amazon-mws

-A powerful, easy to use Amazon MWS (Marketplace Web Services) API for Python.
+A powerful, easy to use Amazon MWS (Marketplace Web Services) API for Python 2 and Python3.

 ## Documentation